jeffpascal/My-Learning/README.md

 - According to Stanford University research psychologist Carol Dweck, author of Mindset: The New Psychology of Success [Dwe08], students who believed they could not increase their intelligence in fact couldn’t.
 Those who believed in the plasticity of their brains increased their abilities easily.
 PS: Think you can learn anything, mindset is everything.

 - Use cross-sensory feedback to increase brain usage.
+    - For instance, try fiddling with a paper clip or some sort of tactile puzzle while stuck on a tedious conference call or while pondering a tricky problem.

     - Write it down in your usual form.

     - Draw a picture (not UML or an official diagram; just a picture).
 What visual metaphor is appropriate?